Neil Armstrong: Personal life

-Some former astronauts, including Glenn and Harrison Schmitt, sought political careers after leaving NASA.
-Armstrong was approached by groups from both the Democratic and Republican parties, but declined the offers.
+Some former astronauts, including Glenn and Apollo 17's Harrison Schmitt, sought political careers after leaving NASA.
+Armstrong was approached by groups from both the Democratic and Republican parties but declined the offers.
 He supported states' rights and opposed the U.S. acting as the "world's policeman".

 When Armstrong applied at a local Methodist church to lead a Boy Scout troop in the late 1950s, he gave his religious affiliation as "deist".
-His mother later said that his religious views caused her grief and distress in later life, as she was more religious.
+His mother later said that his religious views caused her grief and distress in later life, as she was a Christian.
 Upon his return from the Moon, Armstrong gave a speech in front of the U.S. Congress in which he thanked them for giving him the opportunity to see some of the "grandest views of the Creator".
 In the early 1980s, he was the subject of a hoax claiming that he converted to Islam after hearing the call to prayer while walking on the Moon.
 Indonesian singer Suhaemi wrote a song called "Gema Suara Adzan di Bulan" ("The Resonant Sound of the Call to Prayer on the Moon") which described Armstrong's supposed conversion, and the song was widely discussed by Jakarta news outlets in 1983.
 Similar hoax stories were seen in Egypt and Malaysia.
 In March 1983, the U.S. State Department responded by issuing a message to embassies and consulates in Muslim countries saying that Armstrong had not converted to Islam.
 The hoax surfaced occasionally for the next three decades.
 Part of the confusion arose from the similarity between the names of the country of Lebanon, which has a majority Muslim population, and Armstrong's longtime residence in Lebanon, Ohio.

 In 1972, Armstrong visited the Scottish town of Langholm, the traditional seat of Clan Armstrong.
 He was made the first freeman of the burgh, and happily declared the town his home.
 To entertain the crowd, the Justice of the Peace read from an unrepealed archaic 400-year-old law that required him to hang any Armstrong found in the town.